Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

 This knowledge addresses all details about earning reports for the companies of interest.
 Research analysts can ask about any details from earning reports.
 ```

+Click the "Save" button to complete this step.
+You will be brought back to the page which allows you to continue to manage your agent as well as preview it.

-11- Once the files are all uploaded to the knowledge base, you can start testing the agent to validate how it can respond to questions using this knowledge base.
+11- Now, you can start testing the agent to validate how it can respond to questions using this knowledge base.
 The uploaded files get processed and prepared to be leveraged by the agent.
 After the upload completes, test the agent by asking a few questions such as:

 ```
 Can you tell me about Meta's business
 ```

 You should see the responses being retrieved from the uploaded documents and then the final response generated by the agent as illustrated in the figure below.
-Click *Show Reasoning* (annotated with red oval) and also *Step 1* to review the agent's reasoning and validate it is correctly retrieving the answer from the knowledge base.
-Additionally, click the *Toggle Citation* icon (annotated with red arrow) to show the actual document from which the response is retrieved.
-Note it is correctly getting the response the Meta's earnings report (annotated with red rectangle).
+Click **Show Reasoning** (annotated with red oval) and **Step 1** to review the agent's reasoning and validate it is correctly retrieving the answer from the knowledge base.
+Additionally, click the **Toggle Citation** icon (annotated with red arrow) to show the actual document from which the response is retrieved.
+Note it is correctly getting the response from the Meta's earnings report (annotated with red rectangle).

 ![wxo knowledge test meta](images/wxo-knowledge-test-meta.png)